PSModule/Build-PSModule/README.md

 ## Root module

+The `src` folder may contain a 'root module' file.
+If present, the build function will disregard this file and build a new root module file based on the source code in the module folder.

 The root module file is the main file that is loaded when the module is imported.
 It is built from the source code files in the module folder in the following order: